-Physiotherapists Shelley Dumais and Emma Rigsby, and Acupuncturist Cydney Smith are passionate about people, enthusiastic about an active lifestyle, and are committed to helping our community with their health and wellbeing.
+Physiotherapists Shelley Dumais and Emma Rigsby, and Kinesiologist Kayla are passionate about people, enthusiastic about an active lifestyle, and are committed to helping our community with their health and wellbeing.

 According to the Arthritis Society in Canada, Osteoarthritis (OA) is the most common type of arthritis.
 It affects more than 4 million Canadians or 1 in 7 adults; more than all other forms of arthritis combined.
 Osteoarthritis is a progressive disease that can cause severe pain and in some cases requires surgery.

-Physiotherapy and Acupuncture can help you manage the symptoms of OA and improve your mobility and function.
+Physiotherapy and Kinesiology can help you manage the symptoms of OA and improve your mobility and function.
 Having a diagnosis of Osteoarthritis does not necessarily mean you need a joint replacement.

 Osteoarthritis is a breakdown of the protective tissue called cartilage that covers the ends of the two bones within a joint.
 The loss of cartilage causes the bones within the joint to rub together.
 This “bone on bone” creates pain, stiffness, and other symptoms.
 People think of OA as an “old people” disease but it can occur in adults of any age.
 In fact, many people are diagnosed before the age of 45.
 OA is also called degenerative joint disease, degenerative arthritis, and wear-and-tear arthritis.

 Osteoarthritis often progresses slowly over a period of months or years.
 In the early stages, it may come and go as mild pain and aching but in time, the damage progresses and symptoms can become more constant even occurring at rest and disturbing sleep.
 The most common symptoms of OA are joint pain, aching, morning stiffness, loss of flexibility, reduced range of movement in the affected joints and joint swelling.
 The intensity of pain can increase over time as OA is a progressive disease.